This guide will help you quickly improve your bike security and reduce the risk of theft—whatever you ride, wherever you lock it.

 Not all bikes carry the same risk.

 High-value e-bikes, race bikes and certain brands are particularly attractive.
-In cities like London, folding bikes such as Bromptons are known targets because they are easy to transport and resell.
+In cities like London, folding bikes such as Brompton are known targets because they are easy to transport and sell.

 Professional thieves are not guessing.
 They know what sells quickly.
 They consider: